 Here’s another example, from earlier in the catechizing process.
 Parents outsourced their tentative children to drag queens, who familiarized them with adult sexual fetishes and asked them leading questions about gender-bending.

 If only indoctrination came just from willing parents, but it does not.
 The dogmas come from elementary teachers, librarians, children’s movies and television shows, picture books, peers, social media, magazines, video games, and other ideologically motivated adults, just to name a few.
 They’re reinforced at all stages of development, from Disney Channel to a degree in gender studies, and they obscure truths about every topic, from the sanctity of human life to the nature of freedom and safety.
 We’ve all seen the results.
-Just listen to the mindless talking points that pour out of those who have been fully catechized:
+Just listen to the mindless talking points that pour out of those who have been fully catechized in leftism.

 No doubt, some of those brainwashed adults inherited their sexual ethos not from their parents — but from other outside sources more determined to ingrain their creeds.
 And maybe some of them, like the Nashville killer, even fell prey to false teaching despite their parents’ beliefs.

 Never underestimate the magnitude of forces “seeking to devour” your child and the number of people working tirelessly to “suppress the truth” from them.
 Your children will be catechized.
 Make sure it’s in truth.

 How to Catechize Your Kids and Yourself

 There are so many catechism resources available it’s difficult to know where to begin, but here are a few to try.

 It’s tough to beat the “Westminster Shorter Catechism” (here’s a version with corresponding scripture references), though it might be more difficult for smaller children.
 Here’s one specifically for young children that is based on it, with small changes to reflect Baptists’ understanding of baptism.
 Another good option for Baptist parents of young kids is the “Prove It” catechism.